hwkd/sumscribe/README.md

 ## Installation

-To install and run Whisper on your local machine, follow these steps:
+To install and run sumscribe on your local machine, follow these steps:

 1. Clone the repository: